On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Results

 \subsection{Mitigating the Effects of Attribute Correlations}

 As seen in \cref{fig:correlation-analysis-top-15}, various attributes provided by MAAD-Face \cite{terhorstMAADFaceMassivelyAnnotated2021} are highly correlated with each other.
-If these correlations are not taken into account or better yet mitigated, misinterpretations or limited expressiveness of our approach's results may be the consequence.
-Therefore, we apply the iterative clustering-based decorrelation approach presented in \cref{subsec:attribute-decorrelation} to group together highly correlated attributes.
+If these correlations are not taken into account or mitigated, misinterpretations or limited expressiveness of our approach's results may be the consequence.
+For instance, a study on DeepFake detection \cite{11099163} demonstrated that these attribute correlations could lead to misleadingly high performances on widely-used benchmarks, underscoring their significance and interpretation.
+To prevent such issues, we apply the iterative clustering-based decorrelation approach presented in \cref{subsec:attribute-decorrelation} to group together highly correlated attributes and thus, to form more uncorrelated attributes.
 To determine the optimal clustering, we define three core criteria in the following.

 First, since the overall objective is to retrieve decorrelated clusters, it is desirable to achieve a \textbf{low inter-cluster correlation}.
 Second, we want an overall \textbf{low number of clusters}.
 Intuitively, when looking at MAAD-Face, a high number of clusters indicates the retention of numerous correlated attributes that were not yet assigned to their ``suitable'' cluster.
 Third and last, it is critical to achieve a \textbf{high retention of (genuine) samples}.
 Undoubtedly, the more samples are retained for a specific cluster, the more expressive the results produced by any given analysis executed on the respective cluster are.
 However, it is not sufficient to solely take into account the global number of retained samples.
 Since we assess the effects of those attributes on Male and Female subgroups separately, it is critical to ensure that for each subgroup, the sampling requirements as per \cref{subsubsec:sampling} are met.
 This is not trivial since, e.g., beards intuitively correlate more strongly with the male than with the female subgroup for biological reasons.
 Consequently, we only view a clustering as valid if there is at least one label assignment to each cluster such that there are enough retained samples for each subgroup.